mk12/sicp/notes/text.md

   «body»)
 ```

-This is just syntactic sugar for
+This is just syntactic sugar for:

 ```
 ((lambda («var1» «var2» ... «varn»)